domoinc/domo-python-sdk/README.md

     * Linux: 'apt-get install python3'
     * MacOS: 'brew install python3'
     * Windows: direct download, or use Bash on Windows 10
-* Clone the repo and run setup.sh, or execute "pip3 install requests jsonpickle"
+* Install PyDomo and its dependencies via `pip3 install pydomo requests jsonpickle`

 ### Usage
 * See 'examples.py' for full usage